Pea Protein—Everything You Need to Know

 Are Pea Protein Isolates Good for Me?

 Pea Protein Isolate is well absorbed by the body and has a very high digestibility (98%).
-Like all complete proteins that provide all the amino acids needed by the human body, it has a myriad of functional benefits that include improved satiety, the maintenance and growth of muscle and bone health.
+Like all complete proteins that provide all the amino acids needed by the human body, it has a myriad of functional benefits that support improved satiety, and muscle and bone health.
 Pea Protein Isolate offers a high-quality, high-protein option for vegans, vegetarians, those with dairy allergy or intolerance and others looking for a protein option free-from ‘anti-nutrients’ (such as lectins).
 Nuzest’s European-sourced, lectin-free Clean Lean Protein is made with the highest quality pea protein isolate available anywhere in the world.
 That’s important if you want to keep performing at your best.

 Is Nuzest’s Clean Lean Protein Complete?

 Many people select animal-based protein powders over plant-based ones like pea protein because they’re worried that plant sources might not be “complete”.
 Just to clarify, a complete pea protein is one that has a full complement of all 9 “essential” amino acids at least.
 Amino acids are the building blocks of protein, and are absolutely essential² for human growth and cellular function.
 Generally, egg white and whey are upheld as the two good examples of a complete protein.
 We don’t disagree.
-But guess, what?
-The pea protein isolate you’ll find in Nuzest’s Clean Lean Protein is also complete, a far cry from some other plant protein sources.
+But guess what?
+The pea protein isolate you’ll find in Clean Lean Protein by Nuzest is also complete, a far cry from some other plant protein sources.
 Although there are around 500 amino acids known in nature, only 21 of these are needed by humans.
 You need to make sure you get all 9 essential amino acids³ from the foods you eat in minimum quantities at least.
 Protein requirements for humans, both in terms of the quality and daily amounts of individual amino acids, are agreed and regularly updated at an international level by expert panels working with the WHO/FAO of the Nations.4

 You should get all 9 essential aminos in the required amounts on a daily basis, but not necessarily in the same meal.
 So, as many vegetarians and vegans well know, neither rice nor beans are complete proteins on their own.
 But together – even in different meals – you can achieve your daily amino acid requirement.
 Of the other 12 amino acids remaining amino acids, 6 are regarded as “conditionally essential, and the other 6 as “non-essential” or “dispensable.”
 Your body needs the conditionally essential ones at certain times, typically during periods of rapid growth or when your body’s under a lot of physiological stress, such as when you’re exercising heavily or ill.
 Since these aminos can be synthesized by the body they’re not viewed as being ‘essential’ in our food.
 But we still often benefit from consuming additional amounts in our diets or as smoothies or shakes.